-The Boston Breakers, who play their home games at Jordan Field (formerly known as Soldiers Field Soccer Stadium in Allson, Mass., are one of nine teams in the National Women’s Soccer League (NWSL), joined by the Chicago Red Stars, Houston Dash (est. 2014) FC Kansas City, Portland Thorns FC, Seattle Reign FC, Sky Blue FC (New Jersey), Western New York Flash, and the Washington Spirit.
+The Boston Breakers, who play their home games at Jordan Field (formerly known as Soldiers Field Soccer Stadium) in Allson, Mass., are one of 10 teams in the National Women’s Soccer League (NWSL), joined by the Chicago Red Stars, Houston Dash (est. 2014), FC Kansas City, Orlando Pride (est. 2015), Portland Thorns FC, Seattle Reign FC, Sky Blue FC (New Jersey), Western New York Flash, and the Washington Spirit.
 The league began play in April 2013, and the Breakers began the season with Head Coach Lisa Cole, who entered her second season as the Breakers head coach.
 On Aug.
 2, 2013, the Breakers parted ways with Cole, and defender Cat Whitehill took over as player/coach.

 The Breakers finished their inaugural 2013 NWSL season in fifth place with an 8-8-6 record.
 Sydney Leroux led the team and finished tied for second in the NWSL with 11 goals.
 Lianne Sanderson was tops on the team with seven assists, which also ranked her third in the league.